 On a separate point, Howard corrected Cook’s statement that he saw him “run across the square to the cable office” – an “instance” of Cook’s memory having failed him, he remarked – noting that “as a matter of fact”, he was accompanied by Sellards, did not go straight to the cable office, but went first to the La Dépêche building to type the peace news on a cable blank used for sending United Press dispatches from Paris to the “cable head”.

 “I am taking the trouble to bring these points to your attention” Howard explained “not with any intention of appearing critical of your article, but rather because I believe that on second thought you will recall conditions to have been as I have stated them”.

-Whether Cook responded to Howard’s criticisms, or to an invitation to have lunch with him in Washington, DC, “sometime in the near future”, is not known here.
+Whether Cook responded to Howard’s criticisms and corrections, or to an invitation to have lunch with him in Washington, DC, “sometime in the near future”, is not known here.

-Howard’s 1936 version of the events appeared some eleven years after Cook’s.
+Howard’s own published version of the events appeared some eleven years after Cook’s.

 “The Armistice has been signed ….
 It’s the official announcement.”